bischmlb/DM566Exam/exerciseSolutions/Exercise04.md

 ranking = a,c,d,b\

-(c) The results are not entirely satisfactory.
-What could you change in the feature extraction\ or in the distance function to get better results?
-Report the improved feature extraction and\ features or the improved\
+(c)The results are not entirely satisfactory.
+What could you change in the feature extractionor
+in the distance function to get better results?
+Report the improved feature extraction and features or the improved distance function.\
-distance function.\
 Debatably, picture b is more similar to q than a or d are.
-The problem is that the Euclidean\ distance takes\
-each color individually to compute the distance but does not take similarity between different\ colors (i.e.,\
-bins in the histogram) into account.\
+The problem is that the Euclidean distance takes each color individually to compute the distance but does not take similarity between different colors (i.e., bins in the histogram) into account.\
 A solution would be to use the quadratic form (a.k.a.
 Mahalanobis-) distance.
-We need a\ similarity matrix\
-to define the (subjective) similarity of bins with each other\
+We need a similarity matrix to define the (subjective) similarity of bins with each other\

 se **ExtrasolutionsDistanceMeasuring.pdf**